ztrixdev/OpenCafe-Server/README.md

 ### Projects TODO:
 <ul>
-<li>AP - the AvaloniaUI-based admin panel to control your OpenCafe instance</li>
+<li>AP - the WebApp for admins to control your OpenCafe instance</li>
-<li>OCM - OpenCafe Mobile, the app for customers to make orders, view the menu etc.</li>
+<li>OCM - OpenCafe Mobile, the WebApp for customers to make orders, view the menu etc.</li>
 </ul>

 ### Contribute